Americans: Two or more races

 The United States has a growing multiracial identity movement, and this group is one of the fastest growing demographics in the country.
 Multiracial Americans numbered 7.0 million in 2008, or 2.3% of the population; by the 2020 census the multiracial increased to 13,548,983, or 4.1% of the total population.
-They can be any combination of races (White, Black or African American, Asian, American Indian or Alaska Native, Native Hawaiian or other Pacific Islander, "some other race") and ethnicities.
-The largest population of Multiracial Americans were those of White and African American descent, with a total of 1,834,212 self-identifying individuals.
-Barack Obama, the 44th President of the United States, is multiracial — his mother is white (of English and Irish descent) and his father is black (of Kenyan descent) — though he identifies only as African American.
+They can be any combination of races (white, black, Asian, native American or Alaska native, native Hawaiian or other Pacific Islander, "some other race") and ethnicities.
+The largest population of multiracial Americans were those of white and black descent, with a total of 1,834,212 self-identifying individuals.
+Barack Obama, the 44th President of the United States, is multiracial—his mother is white (of English and Irish descent) and his father is black (of Kenyan descent) —though he identifies only as African American.